UbiquityDotNET/Ubiquity.NET.Versioning/src/Ubiquity.NET.Versioning.Build.Tasks/PackageReadMe.md

 The Ubiquity.NET.Versioning.Build.Tasks package provides automated support for build versioning using a Constrained Semantic Version ([CSemVer](https://csemver.org/)).

->[!IMPORTANT]
+>[!WARNING]
 > As a [Breaking change in .NET SDK 8](https://learn.microsoft.com/en-us/dotnet/core/compatibility/sdk/8.0/source-link)
-> is now forcing the build meta data for the Assembly Informational version without any user
+> is now setting the build meta data for the `InformationalVersion` property without user
 > consent.
 (A Highly controversial choice that was more easily handled via an OPT-IN pattern)
 > Unfortunately, this was set ON by default and made into an 'OPT-OUT' scenario.
 This library
 > will honor such a setting and does not alter/interfere with it in any way.
 (Though the results